tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 {{<note>}}
 We'll actually be writing a `Lexer (Token, String)`, which includes the parsed string, along with the token.
-We'll need this in a bit once we want to handle whitespace and layouts, but for not it is entirely superfluous.
+We'll need this in a bit once we want to handle whitespace and layouts, but for now it's superfluous.
 I've decided to go ahead and do it this way so we can avoid having to spend time rewriting 40 lines of code later.
 {{</note>}}